 We use forward modeling to determine progenitor systems that match the observed redshift and projected offset of GRB~070809 and GRB~090515.
-We first construct a time-dependent, three-component (stellar, gas and dark matter) potential for the host galaxy, and populate the galaxy with tracer particles according to its gas-density profile and SFH.
-We apply a post-SN systemic velocity to the tracers, accounting for the motion in the galaxy before the SN, and follow their evolution from birth until the redshift of the sGRB.
-Finally, we identify tracers that match observations based on the offset constraints of the sGRBs to determine viable inspiral times and post-SN systemic velocities, and combine these with distributions from population modeling to constrain properties of the progenitor systems.
+We first construct a time-depedent potential for the host galaxy with three components for the stellar, gas, and \ac{DM} distributions, and populate the galaxy with tracer particles according to its gas-density profile and \ac{SFH}.
+We apply a post-\ac{SN} systemic velocity to the tracers, accounting for the motion in the galaxy before the \ac{SN}, and follow their evolution from birth until the redshift of the short \ac{GRB}.
+Finally, we identify tracers that match observations based on the offset constraints of the short \acp{GRB} to determine viable inspiral times and post-\ac{SN} systemic velocities, and combine these with distributions from population modeling to constrain properties of the progenitor systems.